Around the Lie correspondence for complete Kac-Moody groups and Gabber-Kac simplicity: Functoriality

 \section{Functoriality}

-In this section, given two GCM $A$ and $B$, we define a family of Lie algebra maps $\nn^+(A)\to\nn^+(B)$, which we call \emph{$\ZZ$-regular}, and which can be exponentiated to continuous group morphisms $\U_A^{ma+}(k)\to\U_B^{ma+}(k)$ over any field $k$.
+In this section, given two GCM $A$ and $B$, we define a family of Lie algebra maps $\nn^+(A)\to\nn^+(B)$, which we call \emph{$\ZZ$-regular}, and which give rise to continuous group homomorphisms $\U_A^{ma+}(k)\to\U_B^{ma+}(k)$ over any field $k$.
 We then give concrete examples of such maps, respectively yielding surjective and injective exponentials, as in Theorems~\ref{thmintro:funct1} and \ref{thmintro:funct2}.
 Finally, we show how Theorem~\ref{thmintro:funct3} can be deduced using the same lines of proof.